Foxhole Medals is an Australian and Veteran-owned and operated company which has been running for nearly 20 years.

-I joined the Army Reserves as a skinny 16-year-old and very proud third-generation Defence member in my home town of Hobart then changed over to Pussers in 1994.
-When I received my first two medals in 1999 – the AASM with East Timor clasp and INTERFET - I became a loyal customer of Glendinnings (for those of you old enough to remember them) for my ribbon bars.
+I joined the Army Reserves as a skinny 16-year-old and very proud third-generation Defence member in my home town of Hobart then changed over to Pussers (or the Navy, in civvie terms).
+When I received my first 2 medals in 1999 – the AASM with East Timor clasp and INTERFET - I became a loyal customer of Glendinnings (for those of you old enough to remember them) for my ribbon bars.

 The initial spark of what would become Foxhole Medals was ignited in 2004 during my newest posting with the RAN in Nowra, New South Wales - with no local Glendinnings - as a Petty Officer Aircraft Technician Instructor.

-I was undoubtedly suffering with a bit of anxiety at the time and hence my perfectionism/borderline-OCD was in full flight; so, while the lovely lady at the local clothing store - hi Helga! - did an admirable job of my ribbon bars and medals, I decided to give them a go myself ‘just as a bit of a hobby’.
+I was undoubtedly suffering with a bit of anxiety at the time, and hence my perfectionism was in full flight.
+While the lovely lady at the local clothing store (hi Helga!) did an admirable job of my ribbon bars and medals, I decided to give them a go myself ‘just as a bit of a hobby’.
 Famous last words.

 And that was it really.
-The guys in the office were the first ones to put orders in after they’d seen mine, then word got round and ‘James Grice Medal Mounting’ was servicing Navy customers from Albatross, then Nowra generally (the clothing store was referring customers to me too) and the south coast of New South Wales, and then great support from RSL Tasmania when I moved back in 2006.
+The guys in the office were the first ones to put orders in after they’d seen mine, then word got round.
+Before long, ‘James Grice Medal Mounting’ was servicing Navy customers from Albatross, then Nowra generally (the clothing store was referring customers to me too), expanding to the south coast of New South Wales, and then great support from RSL Tasmania when I moved back in 2006.

 I am so proud of what Foxhole Medals has become.
-We’re never going to be the cheapest - we can’t afford to be with the quality of our products and our staff - but we aim every.single.day. to be the finest medal mounters in Australia and we’d love the opportunity to look after you and your family.
+We’re never going to be the cheapest - we can’t afford to be with the quality of our products and our staff - but we aim every.single.day. to be the finest medal mounters in Australia and we’d love the opportunity to look after you, your family, and your business.